Post-Ayahuasca Integration: How to Avoid Slipping into Old Patterns

 Be consistent with your efforts

 Make sure that you are consistent in your efforts to change yourself.
-If you only keep up the habits for a few weeks after your session with Ayahuasca, sooner or later, you’re going to revert back to old patterns.
+If you only keep up the habits for a few weeks after your session with Ayahuasca, sooner or later, you’re going to revert to old patterns.
 That’s why you need to make sure you’re consistently working on them.

 It takes around 60 days to form a new habit.
 That habit will only be consolidated if you’re constantly reinforcing that certain behavior, thought, mentality, and so forth.
 So don’t lose interest after a matter of days or weeks.
 Keep at it and remind yourself why you’re doing it.
 Exercise discipline, and leverage your intention to make your new habits stick.